 Of course, hardly anyone manages to live "perfectly".
 Moreover, we in the Global North have a historically much higher CO2 footprint than people from Africa or Latin America, for example.
 Unfortunately, a change in our own consumption behaviour is not enough to compensate for the damage we have already caused.
 Therefore, planting trees is a way for us to do something good right now on our way to CO2 neutrality and a globally fairer world.
 And this in countries where, in addition to the positive effect on the climate, poverty can also be reduced and future poverty-related deforestation of existing primeval forests can thus be counteracted.

 We believe that profit orientation ensures that more creative solutions are found, things run as efficiently as possible and are oriented towards growth.
 Therefore, we want to build a performance-oriented and competitive organisation that can best pursue our main goal: to plant as many trees as possible.
 To make tree planting as popular, easy and versatile as feasible, we invest in marketing, sales, software, technology and processes.
 This idea of innovation requires investments that we want to raise via our profit orientation.
-We believe that with this strategy we can ultimately plant more trees than pure non-profit organisations which are often dependent on donations and where inefficient structures, a lack of creativity and a lack of performance culture prevail in some places.
-Your money does not end up in bureaucratic structures (as is unfortunately the case with some non-profit organisations) nor does it end up in exorbitant salaries.
+We believe that with this strategy we can ultimately plant more trees than pure non-profit organisations which are often dependent on donations.
+Your money does not end up in bureaucratic structures nor does it end up in exorbitant salaries.
 Instead, it goes into the expansion of our technology, offers, marketing & sales and thus fully into our mission to plant as many trees as possible.
 In addition, we have decided to donate 50% of all possible profits to sustainability research and reforestation.

 We think that every non-profit organisation also has its role to play and that every customer should decide for themselves which offers suit them best.
 The main thing is that as many people as possible are inspired to plant trees and thus invest in a more sustainable future right now.